PLC Ladder Programming Training Course

 - Understand and manage the interaction between software and hardware in a robotic system

-- Implement the software components essential for Smart Robots
+- Understand and implement the software components that underpin Smart Robots

-- Create and operate a simulated mechanical Smart Robot that can see, sense, process, grasp, navigate, and interact with humans through voice commands
+- Build and operate a simulated mechanical Smart Robot that can see, sense, process, grasp, navigate, and interact with humans through voice

-- Enhance a Smart Robot's capabilities to perform complex tasks using Deep Learning
+- Extend a Smart Robot's ability to perform complex tasks through Deep Learning

 - Test and troubleshoot a Smart Robot in realistic scenarios